 Quick Answer

-Best Tajweed books by level: Beginners: "Tajweed Rules of the Quran" by Kareema Czerepinski and "A Guide to Tajweed" by Dr. Abdul Majid Khan.
-Intermediate: "Tajweed Made Easy" by Dr. Abdul Majid Khan and "Tajweed Rules for Beginners" by Umm Muhammad.
-Advanced: "Al-Muqaddimah al-Jazariyyah" by Imam al-Jazari and "Matn Tuhfat al-Atfal" by Sulayman al-Jamzuri.
-Choose 1-2 books for your level and study them thoroughly.
+Best Tajweed books by level (for English‑speaking, non‑Arab learners): Beginners: "Tajweed Rules of the Quran" by Kareema Czerepinski and "A Guide to Tajweed" by Dr Abdul Majid Khan.
+Intermediate: "Tajweed Rules of the Quran (Part 2)" and "Tajweed Rules for Beginners" (advanced edition).
+Advanced: "Al‑Muqaddimah al‑Jazariyyah" and "Matn Tuhfat al‑Atfal" with a reliable commentary.

 Table of Contents